 Aquatica is, first and foremost, a water park, so bring anything and everything you think you’d need to enjoy a day at the beach or a day by the pool.
 The obvious items we think you should pack?
 Sunscreen, sunglasses, a comfortable bathing suit, and waterproof phone cases or wallets.
 Some things we think might go under your radar?
 Towels.
 It seems counterintuitive, we know, but Aquatica will not provide free towels to guests.
 If you don’t bring your own, you will have to purchase one at a gift store to use throughout the day.
 We also find that bringing ziploc bags (storage size or gallon) are useful for a number of functions, and having a couple plastic grocery bags is a practical way to store your wet clothes at the end of the day.
 That brings us to our last suggestion – bring a change of clothes.
 A dry outfit at the conclusion of your trip makes for a much more comfortable journey back to your hotel, or even allows you to be ready to go straight out to dinner.

-Things that you might consider bringing are water shoes (though we find these are just an easy way to get blisters) or a life jacket.
+You might consider bringing water shoes (though we find these are just an easy way to get blisters) or a life jacket.
 There are pros and cons to each of these items.
 For example, a few rides (Riptide Race, Omaka Rocka, Dolphin Plunge, and Ihu’s Breakaway Falls) will not permit guests to wear (or hold) any footwear while on the ride.
 And while it’s true that guests under 48 inches will be required or highly encouraged to wear a life jacket to participate in most of the attractions, the life jacket must meet certain requirements.
-If you have a jacket at home that is comfortable for your little one, you can bring that and see if it passes muster at Aquatica.
-However, it should be noted that noodles, swimmies, or any in-suit floatation is not the same thing as wearing a life jacket, and will not be accepted as such.
+If you have a comfortable jacket at home for your little one, you can bring it and see if it passes muster at Aquatica.
+However, it should be noted that noodles, swimmies, or any in-suit floatation is not the same as wearing a life jacket and will not be accepted.

 Does Aquatica Orlando offer Express/Fast Pass?